cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

 This is where I started when I began my quest.
 This is how I, and every developer I have worked with, set up build configurations.
 But there is something... ugly.. about this solution and I have never liked it.
 If this was Java code, not a single one of us would settle with this solution.

-And the key reason is duplication.
-We need to have a {flavour}Field for each different configuration and on top of that we need to maintain our lists of flavours and variants in each file.
-If I want to add another flavour to this mix I need to go into every `build.gradle` file and update it.
-For our setup here this isn't the worst of of messes, but in commercial applications we soon see this degrade into pure awful.
+- We have piles of code in each flavour doing almost exactly the same thing.
+- We need to have this weird {flavour}Field for every field in every configuration.
+- If we want to add another flavour we need to go into every `build.gradle` file and manually add it in.
+- It is up to us to keep our values neat and in order.

 &nbsp;

-> One other issue I have with this solution is that it is up to us to keep our values neat and in order.
-Any dev could come in and stick another new value completely outside our neat commented blocks and suddenly things are a lot harder to read.
-Now this should be caught by code reviews etc, but you can't guarantee you will be around (holidays, other projects, etc) to enforce it when the time comes.
+> To clarify this last point: Any dev could come in and stick another new value completely outside our neatly commented blocks and suddenly things are a lot harder to read.
+This should be caught by code reviews etc, but you can't guarantee you, or others, will be around (holidays, other projects, etc) to enforce it when the time comes.

 &nbsp;